Vietnam.vn - Nền tảng quảng bá Việt Nam

-On November 7, the Ministry of Health said that the arguments lacking scientific basis and evidence put forth by some individuals and businesses in recent times have caused public confusion, negatively affected the efforts of the health sector in preventing and combating iodine deficiency disorders, and gone against the Party's guidelines and policies and the State's laws.
+On November 7, the Ministry of Health said that the arguments lacking scientific basis and evidence put forward by some individuals and businesses in recent times have caused public confusion, negatively affected the health sector's efforts in preventing and combating iodine deficiency disorders, and are contrary to the Party's guidelines and policies and the State's laws.

 The Ministry of Health affirms that there are no concerns regarding the public's use of iodized salt, including iodized salt used in households and in food processing.
 In Vietnam, there has never been a case of people having excess iodine.